sillasleal/generic_rest/README.md

 # Generic REST API

-A generic REST API that creates and manages JSON files based on the request path.
+A generic REST API library that creates and manages JSON files based on the request path.
+Perfect for rapid prototyping, testing, and development environments.

-## � Motivation
+## 🎯 Motivation

 This project was created to address the need for **quick API creation for testing projects at various levels**.
 Whether you're: